Hawaiian Fried Rice – Gluten Free!

 - You can substitute the tamari with gluten free soy sauce.
 Make sure your label says gluten free, because most soy sauces contain wheat!

 - You can use a tsp of fresh ginger root in this recipe in place of ginger powder.
-I like to use the powder because it’s easier, but it will taste more authentic with the fresh root.
+I like to use the powder because it’s easier, but it will taste better with the fresh root.
 Add this when you add the onion.

 - Also try using leftover fresh pineapple instead of canned for this recipe.
 Here’s a great video on how to cut up a pineapple!